hashim54/software-architecture-recommender-agent/README.md

 ---

 ## 2. Key Features
-* OCR + layout extraction with Azure Document Intelligence
+* OCR + Figure extraction with Azure Document Intelligence and GPT-4o
-* Vision GPT prompt to summarise each diagram
-* JSON-schema validated extraction of Azure / non-Azure services
-* HNSW vector index (3072-dim OpenAI embeddings) + semantic ranking
+* GPT-4o to sumarize the extracted architecture diagrams

-* Confidential upload of diagram PNGs to Azure Blob Storage
+* Upload of diagram PNGs to Azure Blob Storage
 * Tool-calling chat agent that decides when to trigger search vs. keep asking follow-up questions

 ---